Earning a bachelor’s degree and getting K–6 licensure opened up doors for Candace.

-Starting a new job during a pandemic is not without its challenges, of course.
+Starting a new job during a pandemic was not without its challenges, of course.

 Like many school districts in the area, Lee County started the year with virtual instruction.

-Because of her history as an online learner, Candace has been a valuable resource for those who are overwhelmed with the new teaching format.
+Because of her history as an online learner, Candace was a valuable resource for those who were overwhelmed with the new teaching format.
 She helped her colleagues plan and create as they prepared to teach virtually.
-(As Lee County transitions back to face-to-face instruction in October, she is teaching 8 of her students in person and the other 10 virtually.)
+(As Lee County transitioned back to face-to-face instruction in October, she taught 8 of her students in person and the other 10 virtually.)

-Although she enjoys her new job and doesn’t mind the extra hours caused by the pandemic, she wishes she could spend more time with her own children — but says that putting in extra hours at home is much better than driving the bus.
+Although she enjoys her new job and didn't mind the extra hours caused by the pandemic, she wished she could spend more time with her own children — but says that putting in extra hours at home was much better than driving the bus.
 Earning her degree has improved the quality of life for Candace and her family.

 “It was a long, hard journey, but it was worth it,” she says.

-Want to learn more about the online Human Development and Family Studies program?
-Just fill out the form to download a free brochure.
+Learn more about the online Human Development and Family Studies program, and fill out the form to subscribe to our blog.